alyssajoaquin14/alyssajoaquin14/README.md

 # Hi, I'm Alyssa

-I'm a ML software engineer with a M.S. in AI, who is passionate about generative AI and creating technology that will positively impact people's lives.
+I'm a software engineer with a M.S. in AI, who is passionate about generative AI and creating technology that will positively impact people's lives.